 To participate in a global network of artists, creators, presenters and producers;

 To assist others in developing new works through mentorship and educational programming;

 To evaluate and reflect on our work on an ongoing basis.

-Theatre Replacement gratefully acknowledges the support of our ongoing funders: Canada Council for the Arts, BC Arts Council, Province of British Columbia and City of Vancouver Office of Cultural Affairs.
+We gratefully acknowledge the support of our ongoing funders: Canada Council for the Arts, BC Arts Council, Province of British Columbia and City of Vancouver Office of Cultural Affairs.

 Board of Directors

 Artistic Director, Resounding Scream Theatre & Teacher, Langley School Board

 Greer Attridge, Secretary, PIPA Officer